The Amazing Race en Discovery Channel 1

-The Amazing Race en Discovery Channel 1 is the first season of The Amazing Race en Discovery Channel, a Latin American version of the American reality television show The Amazing Race.
-The first season of the show featured eleven teams of two with a pre-existing relationship, in a race across Latin America to win US$250,000.
+The Amazing Race en Discovery Channel 1 is the first season of The Amazing Race en Discovery Channel, a Latin American reality competition show based on the American series The Amazing Race.
+Hosted by Harris Whitbeck, it featured eleven teams of two, each with a pre-existing relationship, in a race across Latin America to win US$250,000.
 The season was produced by RGB Entertainment.
-The host of the show is Harris Whitbeck.

-The Amazing Race en Discovery Channel premiered on Sunday 20 September 2009 at 10:00 p.m.
+This season visited two continents and nine countries and traveled over 14600 km during twelve legs.
+Starting in Iguaçu National Park, racers traveled through Brazil, Argentina, Chile, Peru, Colombia, Panama, the Dominican Republic, Costa Rica, and Mexico before finishing in Mexico City.
+The Amazing Race en Discovery Channel premiered on Discovery Latin America on Sunday 20 September 2009 at 10:00 p.m.
 (UTC-5).
 The season finale was aired on 13 December 2009 at 10:00 p.m.
 (UTC-5).

-Argentine married couple Matías Franchini and Tamara Reichelt were the winners of this season.
+Argentine married couple Matías Franchini and Tamara Reichelt were the winners of this season, while Venezuelan godfather and godson Daniel España and David Galavis finished in second place, and Chilean friends Ferna Guzmán and Fran Coombs finished in third place.

 Production

 Development and filming

 Discovery Channel greenlit the first installment in November 2008.

 Filming lasted for 23 days and covered nearly 14,600 km.
 The first season spanned nine countries in two continents.
 This season was the first-time any Amazing Race franchise outside of the original American version visited North America.
 Among the countries visited this season, 7 had been visited by the original American version, including Argentina, Brazil, Chile, Costa Rica, Mexico, Panama and Peru.
 At the time the season aired, Colombia and the Dominican Republic hadn't been visited by the American version, with Colombia later visited in the twenty-eighth season of the original American version in 2016.

 The route markers in this season were colored blue and black, including the clue envelopes and the Pit Stop.
 Also different from other editions is the fact that the opening shows the teams' country of origin.

 Only two teams, both of which were Mexican teams (Casilda & Casilda and Guillermo & Gabriel), appeared at the Finish Line in Mexico City.